zuo305/InvoiceDashboard/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+##  Features:
+a)	Delete row
+b)	Edit row
+c)	Add a new row
+d)	Sort
+e)	Filter by comment
+f)	Invoice number read only (automated)
+g)	Date (automated)
+h)	Validation of comment
+i)	Paginate
+j)	Date and comment are editable

+## Core design:
+1. Hand written everything
+2.	mock-source.ts  :  mock data source and  setting
+3.	data.service.ts :  state manager and data process
+    a)	read source then convert source to “Row” array.
+    b)	Table subscribe the change event, so once sort, filter, delete event happened,   table will got the new data by “GetData” function
+4. “Cell component” is share for adding row and editing row.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.